Test Automation and Test Scripting Support by Universal Debug Engine

 To get an easy access to its powerful functionality UDE’s object model is described in detail by the UDE help system.
 In addition to the programmer’s reference, examples guide you during the first steps.

-UDE supports internal scripts – macros for routine tasks during interactive debug sessions – and external scripts for debugger automation.
+UDE supports internal scripts – macros for routine and test tasks during interactive debug sessions – and external scripts for debugger automation.
 The creation of scripts and macros is not bound to a proprietary language.
 Rather, any language can be used which provides support for Microsoft® COM.
 This includes for example (without any claim to completeness):

 Integrate UDE into Your Test Environment

 The open and flexible test automation interface can be utilized by 3rd party tools.
 A number of test tool vendors are using UDE’s object model functions since years to get direct access to the target embedded system.
 If you develop your own test and analysis tools, the language independent COM interfaces allow an easy and standardized way to communicate with UDE and getting access to its powerful debug and test features.

 Supported Architectures with Universal Debug Engine (UDE Debugger)

 - TriCore™ AURIX™ TC32, TC33, TC35, TC36, TC37, TC38, TC39 Microcontrollers from Infineon